rohan843/cybersecurity-notes/README.md

 1. **LAN (Local Area Network)**: A network that spans a small area, like an office building, a school or a home.
 2. **WAN (Wide Area Network)**: A network that spans a large geographic area like a city, state or country.

+### Common Network Devices

+**Hub**: A hub is a network device that broadcasts information to every device on the network.
+It can be thought of as a radio tower omnidirectionally broadcasting messages to any radio tuned to the correct frequency.